av0422/CodeClauseInternship_Market-Basket-Analysis-in-Python-using-Apriori-Algorithm/README.md

 4. **Visualization**: Visualized the results using plots, such as scatter plots, bar charts, and heatmaps to better understand the relationships between items.

-5. **Interpretation**: Interpreted the generated association rules to gain insights into item relationships and identify actionable patterns.

 ## Files